B.S., Justice Studies, Arizona State University, 1986

 Member, California State Bar

-Joseph Esposito led a distinguished 32 career as a prosecutor in the Los Angeles County District Attorney's Office since 1989.
+Professor Joseph Esposito is currently the managing partner at Seki, Nishimura & Watase, a boutique law firm in downtown Los Angeles.
+Prior to joining the firm, he led a distinguished 32 year career as a prosecutor in the Los Angeles County District Attorney's Office since 1989.
 Recently retired, Professor Esposito rose from a summer law clerk to Chief Deputy District Attorney.
 As Chief Deputy District Attorney, the second-highest ranking position in the office, he was responsible for the day-to-day operations of the largest local prosecutors office in the United States.
 His responsibilities included supervising the office's nearly 1,000 attorneys, 300 peace officers, and 800 support staff members.
 He previously served as the Assistant District Attorney in charge of Special Operations, Director of the Bureau of Specialized Prosecutions, Head Deputy in the Major Narcotics Division, Assistant Head Deputy of the Hardcore Gang Division, Special Assistant in the Bureau of Central Operations, and Felony Trial Deputy in the Hate Crimes Suppression Unit and Central Trials.

 Professor Esposito has been recognized for his outstanding skills in the courtroom by such entities as the Association of Deputy District Attorneys and Justice for Homicide Victims.
 They named him as Prosecutor of the Decade in 1999.
 In 2010 he was awarded California Prosecutor of the Year by the California Narcotics Officers Association.
 Professor Esposito was again recognized in 2016 by the Fidler Criminal Justice Institute at Loyola Law School as Prosecutor of the Year.
 Professor Esposito has been serving as a board member of the California Homicide Investigators Association since 2014, where he was the first and only prosecutor ever named to the CHIA Board in its 46-year history.